 This new blog category, “Before Memories” is dedicated to those ancestors my generation never met – generally, those before our grandparents’ time.
 Grandparents’ early life will appear here and their aging experience will continue under “Memories”, as we knew them.

-Paternal lines, Hemmingsen -Mathisdatter and Alexander-Baxter will be posted here; our maternal line, McArthur-Gray, as well.
-Except that, Grandad Dickson’s lines will continue to be doubly discussed under “Double Genealogy: The Adoption Witness”.
+Paternal lines of Hemmingsen -Mathisdatter and Alexander-Baxter will be posted here, as well our maternal line, McArthur-Gray.
+Grandad Dickson’s lines will continue to be doubly discussed under “Double Genealogy: The Adoption Witness”.

-We chose our paternal side to go first, because a researcher posited that we share relationship through Matias Martinus Matisson.
-She simply could not find the connection The attempt here, is to make that case, even if it may not tie up all her loose ends.
+We will discuss our paternal side first, because a researcher posited that we share relationship through Matias Martinus Matisson, in Norway – aka Mathias Mathison, in America.
+She simply could not find the connection The attempt here, is to make that case, even if it fails to tie up all her loose ends.
 Matias is shown below, in the left queue of the two family composite of Norway’s 1865 Census.

 1887 was probably correct for our great grandmother’s death, but remains unverified.
 She was actually born in 1853, as Berith Hass.1 Her surname, Mathisdatter, derived from her father’s first name, Mathis.
 His name, shown here, was Mathis Bentsen, and his wife was Merith Jonsdtr.
 (Jonsdatter).